-The Board has adopted a policy regarding the disclosure of information about each Fund's security holdings.
-Each Fund's entire portfolio holdings are publicly disseminated each day the Funds are open for business and through financial reporting and news services including publicly available internet web sites.
+The Board has adopted a policy regarding the disclosure of information about the Fund's security holdings.
+The Fund's entire portfolio holdings are publicly disseminated each day the Fund is open for business and through financial reporting and news services including publicly available internet web sites.
 In addition, the composition of the Deposit Securities is publicly disseminated daily prior to the opening of the Exchange via the National Securities Clearing Corporation ("NSCC").